 We will mostly rely on the Rice book, with a few references to some chapters in the Keener book (especially for the interval estimation and testing parts).
-The Keener book can be downloaded by visiting https://link.springer.com/book/10.1007/978-0-387-93839-4 on a campus computer or any other computer with an OSU campus IP address.
+The Keener book can be downloaded by visiting https://library.ohio-state.edu/record=b8653187 using OSU campus IP address.